tlorans/defi-gmx-v2/README.md

 - [dYdX - Perpetual Futures Example](https://www.youtube.com/watch?v=V3sKCP-4FJ4)
 - [Forwards and Futures Contracts](https://www.youtube.com/playlist?list=PLSXINdSn1dzXcrlZkoFHVfJzWEjInzoQe)
 - [GMX V2: A Guide for Traders and Liquidity Providers](https://www.youtube.com/watch?v=6PEn6iEuFGA)

+### questions to answer

+- [x] perpetual contract -> who is the counter party -> GMX
+- [x] where does profit / loss come from?
+      -> peer to pool trades (<- liquidity provider)
+- funding rate mechanism
+  - is it price at every 8 hours or accumulated every second?
+  - how is payment settled?
+- what is the price of perpetual contract?
+- how is leverage possible?
+- where are the tokens stored?
+- who can create orders?
+- who can execute orders?
+- why short receives USDC?
+- [x] why longs pay shorts when long interest exceeds short interest
+  - price up -> demand to open long -> pay premium to shors
+- why loss on short when leverage is high and index < open price?
+- difference between ETH/USD and ETH market / pool
+- how is profit fully backed?
+  > For example, if there is 1000 ETH and 1 million USDC in the pool and the max long open interest is limited to 900 ETH and the max short open interest is limited to be 900k USDC, then all profits can always be fully backed regardless of the price of ETH.